 The ideal time must be selected for any marketing message.
 However, it’s crucial for SMS.
 People are more likely to have SMS notifications enabled.
 Therefore, this is the case.
 You can’t rely on this, even though some individuals put their phones on Do Not Disturb when they don’t want to be disturbed.

 The good news is that area codes make it pretty simple to determine the time zones of your target audience.
-Choose a suitable time and send it out in stages by time zone rather than blasting it out to everyone at once.
+Please choose a suitable time and send it out in stages by time zone rather than simultaneously blasting it out to everyone.

 Sending SMS messages soon after an appointment is another excellent choice if you own an in-person business.
-The customer is already thinking of you, and you are aware of their activity level.
+The customer already thinks of you, and you know their activity level.

 Identify Character Count